ThimotyS/simple-application-test/README.md

             Cons:
                 If all potential conflicts are needed for further usage, then this solution won't work
 #### Implement solution 2
-    Define query builder variable
+    Search up if there's a way to dynamically chain query clauses together Define query builder variable
     For each booking in $bookings
         add previously defined where query to query builder variable